bmc-compuware-test/codepipeline-deployment-list/CONTRIBUTING.md

 1. **Install NodeJS.** You can find the installer [here](https://nodejs.org/en/download/current/).
 2. **Install VS Code** or another Javascript editor.
 VS Code is not specifically required, but it is recommended.
 You can find the installer [here](https://code.visualstudio.com/download).
 3. **Install ncc.** ncc is used to package the action so that all of the dependencies are installed along with it.
 Install ncc by entering the following in your terminal: `npm i -g @vercel/ncc`
-4. **Clone the git repository to your local machine.** Clone the repository from GitHub using the command `git clone https://github.com/bmc-compuware/ispw-generate.git`
+4. **Clone the git repository to your local machine.** Clone the repository from GitHub using the command `git clone https://github.com/bmc-compuware/ispw-code-pipeline-deployment-list.git`
-5. **Install all the dependencies.** From inside the ispw-generate folder of the repository execute the following in the terminal: `npm install` .
+5. **Install all the dependencies.** From inside the code-pipeline-deployment-list folder of the repository execute the following in the terminal: `npm install` .
 This will install all of the required software modules.

 ## Changing code